 The Enterprise Value to Revenue Multiple is a valuation metric used to value a business by dividing its enterprise value (equity plus debt minus cash) by its annual revenue.
 The EV to revenue multiple is commonly used for early-stage or high-growth businesses that don’t have positive earnings yet.

 Why Use the EV to Revenue Multiple?

 If a company doesn’t have positive Earnings Before Interest Taxes Depreciation & Amortization (EBITDA) or positive Net Income, it’s not possible to use EV/EBITDA or P/E ratios to value the business.
 In this case, a financial analyst will have to move further up the income statement to either gross profit or all the way up to revenue.

-If EBITDA is negative, then having a negative EV/EBITDA multiple is useful.
+If EBITDA is negative, then having a negative EV/EBITDA multiple is not useful.
 Similarly, a company with a barely positive EBITDA (almost zero) will result in a massive multiple, which isn’t very useful either.

 For these reasons, early-stage companies (often operating at a loss) and high growth companies (often operating at breakeven) require an EV/Revenue multiple for valuation.

 The formula for calculating the multiple is: